FC Chikhura Sachkhere: History

 The next season Chikhura finally reaped the fruits of their efforts.
 After reaching the finals or semifinals of the Cup for five successive seasons, they clinched their first title.
 Goalkeeper Dino Hamzić, who did not concede a single goal during the entire campaign, was named man of the match.

 Giorgi Gabedava became another player, who was awarded following the 2018 season.
 He won in four nominations, including as the best striker of the season and top scorer with the latter shared with Budu Zivzivadze.
 In the summer the club made headlines yet again, this time after their victory over Beitar Jerusalem and a home draw with Maribor Ljubljana.

 2019 marked the beginning of the crisis.
 While thrashed by Aberdeen in Europa league, Chikhura failed to achieve anything noteworthy either in Erovnuli Liga or the Cup and with several key players departed, head coach Samson Pruidze left the club.
 The former Torpedo Kutaisi right-back had trained Chikhura for twelve seasons, an absolute record in national football history since the independence, which made him a legend among this generation of Georgian managers.

 In 2020 Chikhura played all home games in Tbilisi and in the worst result in years finished in the drop-zone.
 Although the club avoided an automatic relegation, they suffered a defeat in both play-off games from in-form Samgurali.
 Following this season defender Shota Kashia, who had spent eight seasons in Chikhura, including last six years as a captain, parted ways with the club.

-Chikhura's woes stretched into the next two years, when they ended up at rock bottom of both second and third leagues.
+Chikhura's woes stretched into the next four years, when they ended up at rock bottom of second, third and fourth leagues.
 However, after the 2022 season the club avoided relegation due to disqualification of another team from Liga 3.